Free pattern for a basic strapless dress that can be made any length.

 Try it on the doll and pin below her butt, making sure the skirt is hanging right and that there’s enough room to get her out.

 Carry it to the sewing machine and put the needle down through that point before removing the pin, then smooth the back of the skirt down from there and stitch down that seam to the bottom.

 Again that’s not the “right” way but I’ve tried adding tabs like the commercial patterns so many times but they just never seem to come out right for me and the skirt ends up hanging all stupid or with puckers in it.
 So now I get the whole thing formed and on the doll, THEN finalize the back of the skirt.

-If you are one of those grandmas trying to sew a dress for a doll you don’t have (this is not a good idea) then just leave the back of the skirt open all the way down, with a piece of Velcro about thigh level.
-The skirt is full so will tend to stay closed.
+If you are one of those grandmas trying to sew a dress for a doll you don’t have (this is not a good idea) then just leave the back of the skirt open all the way down, with a couple pieces of Velcro at thigh and knee level.

 And then put a hem.